 Nick Davies 08:46

 Yeah, it’s a different identity.
-And I think that understanding what identity it is that you want.
-Because you think about anyone around us, people that we respect, mentors or people in the limelight, people that you can see.
-And if you think about who they might be, like if you see someone who’s a top sports star, for instance.
-Why do we give them that identity?
-It’s because we’ve been seeing them playing sport at a high level and we’ve seen them do the things that a person with that identity has.
+I think that understanding what identity it is that you want because you think about anyone around us, people that we respect, mentors or people in the limelight, people that you can see.
+If you think about who they might be, like if you see someone who’s a top sports star, for instance, why do we give them that identity?
+It’s because we’ve been seeing them playing sport at a high level, and we’ve seen them do the things that a person with that identity has.

 Chris Ippolito 11:03